SfpyHub/docs/blog/2021-07-23-build-with-sfpy-1.md

 I hope you find this useful and interesting enough to follow along.
 Future tutorials will cover how to integrate payments through *smart contracts* to showcase the flexibility of SFPY.

+If you want to skip right ahead to a repository I have published you can head on over [here](https://github.com/SfpyHub/webhook-test)

 ## Part 1 - Installing the go-sfpy library

 Assuming you have a go service that you're working on, you can easily install our native SDK.
 Installation instructions are available [here](https://github.com/SfpyHub/go-sfpy#installation) but I'll repeat them for convenience.